Primary School Curriculum

 Academic objectives include providing a well-rounded education based on mastering skills in English, mathematics, and German.
-Science, social studies, and computing are integrated into the curriculum as of grade 2.
+Science, social studies, and computing are integrated into the curriculum as of Grade 2.

 The ISR primary program balances academic development with social, physical, and emotional maturation.
 Weekly classes in art, library, music, computing, and physical education round out the curriculum.
-Student talent is showcased throughout the year through art exhibits, musical concerts and numerous sporting events.
+Student talent is showcased throughout the year through art exhibitions, musical concerts and numerous sporting events.

-To see a more detailed list of the curriculum for each grade and learning goals, please contact the Academic Head of Primary School.
+To see a more detailed list of the curriculum for each Grade and learning goals, please contact the Academic Head of Primary School.